Yanran1123/CIS3260/Assignment/Assignment2.md

 **There are 4 tasks in the assignment.**

+Problem to address: Identify all distinct prime numbers in assignment2.csv.
+Now, let us break the problem into 4 tasks.
 + Task 1: Read [assignment2.csv]() into your computer  [Hint: see demo code in lecture 2]
-+ Task 2: Extract all numbers [Hint: see demo code in lecture 2]
++ Task 2: Extract all integer numbers [Hint: see demo code in lecture 2]
 + Task 3: Identify if a number is a prime number [Hint: see assignment 1]
-+ Task 4: Display all distinct prime number [Hint: see assignment 1]
++ Task 4: Display all distinct prime numbers [Hint: see assignment 1]

 **Please submit your source code to the Dropbox in iCollege.
 Students may also want to submit a Word document that elaborates any challenge they face while finishing the assignment and how they overcome the challenge.**